 I would commit them to memory.
 Do a couple of practice tracings to get this down pat!

 For regular (or irregular) rhythms, there is another method.
-If you consider a typical 12-lead EKG or rhythm strip, the amount of time across the entire thing is usually 6 seconds.
-You can count the number of QRS complexes that you see in the strip, and multiply by 10.
+If you consider a typical 12-lead ECG or rhythm strip, the amount of time across the entire thing is usually 10 seconds.
+You can count the number of QRS complexes that you see in the strip, and multiply by 6.
 This will give you a 60-second timeframe of beats.
-For example: if you count 10 QRS complexes in 6 seconds, you have a rate of 60 bpm!
-(Is this correct?)
+For example: if you count 12 QRS complexes on the ECG, you have a rate of 72 bpm (12 x 6)!

 3. What do the P waves and the PR intervals look like?

 Additionally, are the PR intervals normal?
-A PR interval should be a flat line leading from the end of the P wave to the beginning of the QRS.
-It is normal if it’s less than 0.20 seconds.
-This is equal to five smaller boxes (or less).
+The PR interval is measured leading from the beginning of the P wave to the first part of the QRS complex.
+It is normal if it’s between 0.12 and 0.20 seconds.
+This is equal to three to five smaller boxes.

 If it is abnormal or there are specific changes, this may indicate a heart block or even a condition called WPW (if it appears short).